schwiftyg/quiz1/README.md

   ##### not agree

-  I redirect a full control page, include back to index list, also include " Edit" and "Delete" feature.   this not required by quiz instruction, but it should hidden features that need include in the quiz, because the database->clucks table,  have updated_at fields, if don't have this feature, then this field will be no use.
+  I redirected a full control page, included back to index list and also included the "Edit" and "Delete" feature.
+This was not required by the quiz instruction but it needed to be included because the database->clucks table had updated_at fields.
+If there wasn't this feature, then this field will be of no use.